Sustainability

 Efficiency of Water Utilization at Group Companies

-We created guidelines aimed at optimizing water use (implementation status checklist), and have conducted current situation surveys for efficient water utilization at all production sites inside and outside of Japan since FY2015.
-Hereafter, we will work to flesh out these guidelines through case research at each Group site, as well as other companies, and promote efforts to optimize water use at our sites.
-In this way, we are preparing against future deterioration in water supply and demand.
+We created guidelines aimed at optimizing water use (implementation status checklist), and conduct current situation surveys which utilize them.
+Hereafter, we will work to flesh out these guidelines using the results of case research at each Group site, as well as other companies, and promote more efficient water use at each of our sites.

-The production process for SAW bonded wafers, manufactured by our NCDK Komaki Plant, consumes large quantities of water.
-So we installed a system which uses ceramic membrane filters to reclaim this water, and began using it in April 2022.
-Adoption of this system has allowed us to supply approximately 37,000 m3 of reclaimed water, out of our approximately 170,000 m3 of water intake during FY2023.
+The production process for bonded wafers for SAW filters, manufactured by our NCDK Komaki Plant, consumes large quantities of water.
+So we installed a system to utilize water reclaimed by filtration through ceramic membranes, and began using it in 2022.
+Adoption of this system has allowed us to supply approximately 28,000 m3 of reclaimed water, out of our approximately 150,000 m3 of water withdrawal during FY2024.
 Meanwhile, we have introduced an even higher capacity system at the NCDK Fujiyoshida Plant, which uses the same process.
-So, we are promoting more efficient water use even in Japan, where water supply and demand risks are small.
+So, we are promoting more efficient water use even in Japan, where water supply and demand risks are comparatively low.

 This is a photograph of water reclamation system in operation at NCDK Fujiyoshida Plant.